thelovearinze/azure-auto-scale-app/README.md

 # Azure Auto-Scaling Flask App

-This project is a simple Flask application deployed to Azure App Services with auto-scaling enabled based on CPU utilization.
-It demonstrates how to configure Azure App Services to automatically scale the number of instances based on demand.
+This project is a simple Flask application deployed to Azure App Services with auto-scaling enabled.
+It demonstrates how to configure Azure App Services to automatically scale the number of instances based on CPU utilization.

 ## Features
 - Flask web application with a simple message response.